ansys/api-eigen-example/doc/source/users_guide/index.rst

    >>> (2022-05-13 08:48:54) [INFO    ] Crow/1.0 server is running at http://0.0.0.0:18080 using 16 threads
    >>> (2022-05-13 08:48:54) [INFO    ] Call `app.loglevel(crow::LogLevel::Warning)` to hide Info level logs.

-This will deploy the server by its default parameters, though you can always deploy it with your own custom parameters, by providing the optional inputs in the `serve(...)` method.
+This deploys the server by its default parameters, though you can always deploy it with your own custom parameters, by providing the optional inputs in the ``serve(...)`` method.

-Now, let us look into the client!

 The C++ client contains a class called ``EigenClient``, which basically provide the end-user the tools to interact directly with the previously deployed server.
-For example, if we wanted to create an API REST client for interacting with our previously deployed server we would, in a new C++ file which we will call ``client.cpp``:
+For example, if the creation of an API REST client for interacting with the previously deployed server is wanted, write the following code snippet in a new C++ file to be called, for example, ``client.cpp``:

 .. code:: cpp